felipecolares22/HashTable/README.md

 # HashTable
-In this project our objective is to build our a HashTable, an ADT.
+In this project our objective is to build a HashTable, an ADT.

 ### Dependencies
 * `cmake`